 Either way, only the main cardholder is responsible for the debt.
 So the additional cardholder can spend, but it's legally the debt of the main cardholder.

-These therefore work very differently to other joint financial products, such as joint bank accounts or mortgages held in two names, where all parties are jointly responsible.
+These therefore work very differently to other joint financial products, such as joint bank accounts or mortgages held in two names, where all parties are jointly responsible for the entire debt.

 Are additional cardholders credit checked?

-Full credit checks are usually only run on the main cardholder, as any debt on the card will belong to them only.
+Full credit checks are usually only run on the main cardholder, as any debt on the card will belong to them and they'll be responsible for paying it back.
 As a general rule, additional cardholders will only need to undergo standard identity checks.

 Therefore, the credit limit and other borrowing terms (such as the interest rate), will be based on the credit profile of the main cardholder, and won't be influenced by an additional cardholder.